 As required by the federal government (Centers for Medicare and Medicaid Services), we publish information (comprehensive machine-readable files) about the rates negotiated with insurance companies as well as individual gross charge amounts for all services and items offered by our hospitals.
 These amounts are almost never billed to you or received as payment by a hospital.
-Rather, the chargemaster amounts are billed to an insurance company, Medicare, or MassHealth.
+The amounts are billed to an insurance company, Medicare, or MassHealth.
 These payers then apply their reimbursement terms or contracted rates to the services billed which is why these rates are also not generally reflective of your out-of-pocket expenses.
-If you owe a co-payment, co-insurance, or deductible, these too are most often not based on chargemaster amounts.
-Rather, they are based on the payment terms determined by your insurer or government program.
+If you owe a co-payment, co-insurance, or deductible, these too are most often not based on chargemaster amounts, but are based on the payment terms determined by your insurer or government program.

 - The surgeon who performs your procedure

-- The radiologist who reads your X-rays or other imaging studies such as an MRI or CT Scan
+- The radiologist who reads your x-rays or other imaging studies such as an MRI or CT Scan

 - How long it takes to perform the service or how long it takes you to recover in the hospital

-- Whether the service or procedure you receive is more or less difficult than expected
+- Whether the service you receive is more or less difficult than expected

-- Whether you experience complications and need additional treatment
+- Whether you experience complications or require additional treatment